PiDRAM: A Holistic End-to-end FPGA-based Framework for Processing-in-DRAM: Related Work

 \section{Related Work}

-To our knowledge, this is the first work to develop a flexible, open-source framework that enables integration and evaluation of PuM techniques on real DRAM chips by providing the necessary hardware and software components.
-We design a memory allocation mechanism that satisfies the memory management requirements (Section~\ref{sec:rowclone}) of RowClone operations.
-We demonstrate the first end-to-end implementation of RowClone.
-We compare the features of \X with other state-of-the-art platforms in Table~\ref{table:tools} and discuss them below:
+To our knowledge, this is the first work to develop a flexible, open-source framework that enables integration and evaluation of commodity DRAM based \omi{processing-using-memory} (PuM) techniques on real DRAM chips by providing the necessary hardware and software components.
+We demonstrate the first end-to-end implementation of RowClone \omi{and D-RaNGe using real DRAM chips}.
+We compare the features of \X with other state-of-the-art \omi{prototyping and evaluation} platforms in Table~\ref{table:tools} and discuss them below. \omi{The four features we use for comparison are:}

+\begin{enumerate} \item \textbf{Interface with real DRAM chips:} The platform allows running experiments using real DRAM chips. \item \textbf{Flexible memory controller (MC) for PuM:} The platform provides a flexible memory controller that can easily be extended to perform (e.g., as in PiDRAM) or emulate (e.g., as in PiMulator~\cite{mosanu2022pimulator}) new PuM operations. \item \textbf{System software support:} The platform provides support for running system software such as operating systems or supervisor software (e.g., RISC-V PK~\cite{riscv-pk}). \item \textbf{Open-source:} The platform is available as open source software. \end{enumerate}